 Successful Goal – Read 12 Books

-I have never been a big reader as evident by my grand total of one book read in 2017.
+I have never been a big reader as evidenced by my grand total of one book read in 2017.
 I was determined to do better in 2018.
-I setup the Popcorn Finance Reading Challenge to keep myself accountable and managed to read 17 books!
+I set up the Popcorn Finance Reading Challenge to keep myself accountable and managed to read 17 books!
 I enjoyed completing this goal way more than I thought I would, and I think I might just continue this whole reading thing.

 Side Hustle Goals